‘Twas in the merry month of May

 Ah, mother, I’ve forgotten what sweet cookies you bake

-And how juicy and tender are the steaks that you make.
+And how fluffy and moist are the cakes that you make.

-With ice cream on top, can I have another piece please?
+With gobs of ice cream on top … another piece please?

 Now mother, don’t leave … I want you to know